Executive and Team Coach

 Barbara, a coaching client and a management consultant describes herself as a passionate learner and a teacher.
 She is constantly enrolled in different types of courses and webinars to learn new ways of approaching her business and then bringing those new approaches to her clients.
 Just the other day, she sent me a note that the class she was participating in was extraordinary and she was on fire!
 It was a delight to hear her energy about her latest adventures.

-As for me, I am really myself and feel most happy when I get to be an observer of people and then use my observations to connect deeply with individuals and connect them with each other.
+As for me, I am really myself and feel most happy when I get to be an observer of people and then use my observations to connect deeply with individuals.
+Plus I love connecting people to support their goals.
 Yes, I am a wife, mother and Executive and Team Coach.
 However, I feel most on purpose and alive when I show up for all my roles as an observer and a connector.

 How This Discovery Can Turn You Into a Better Leader